jackledead/jackledead_armory/README.md

 Tos 84 semi-automatic shotgun: Akin to a saiga.
 Used by close quarters swat.

-Tos Aklula: Machine gun firing the 7.62x54r round from belts or drums.
+Tos Akula: Machine gun firing the 7.62x54r round from belts or drums.

 VP Sova: 9x18mm pistol with 9 round magazine.